YichenLin0214/ChestX-RayDiagnosis/README.md

 # Autonomous Chest X-Ray Diagnosis
-Predicting Lung Disease from X-Ray Images Using Convolutional Neural Networks
+*Predicting Lung Disease from X-Ray Images Using Convolutional Neural Networks

+## Dataset
-Website ​Kaggle.com ​offers a 42-gigabyte data set from The National Institutes of Health that contains 112,120 PNG files of chest x-rays from over 30,805 patients [4].
+*Website ​Kaggle.com ​offers a 42-gigabyte data set from The National Institutes of Health that contains 112,120 PNG files of chest x-rays from over 30,805 patients.
 It also contains a CSV file that identifies the medical condition found in each x-ray.
 The labels are expected to be over 90% accurate and suitable for weakly-supervised learning.
-The X-rays have one or more findings (diagnoses)
+The X-rays have one or more findings (diagnoses) for each images.

 ## References:
 * X-ray (radiography) - Chest.
 Radiological Society of North America- RSNA- American College of Radiology -https://www.radiologyinfo.org/en/info.cfm?pg=chestrad